-The subject site stands approximately 3km to the south of the Goulburn Urban Area and approximately 800 metres west of the Mulwaree River.
-The site stands in a location which is not serviced by Goulburn's reticulated water and sewage system.
+The subject site stands approximately 2km to the south of the Goulburn urban area and the north western boundary of the large northern lot stands adjacent the Mulwaree River.
+The site stands in a location which is not serviced by the Goulburn's reticulated water and sewage system.
 There are no plans to extend the town's water and sewer network to this area.
+Domestic water and sewer requirements are proposed to be provided through on-site rainwater collection and effluent management systems.

-The proposal is seeking the rezoning of an area of 34.8ha from RU6 Transition to R5 Large Lot Residential on 2 hectare lots.
+The proponent is seeking the rezoning of an area of approximately 83.8 hectares from RU1 Rural Production and RU6 Transition to R5 Large Lot Residential on 2 hectare lots.
 The lots will be serviced by on-site water and effluent management systems.